drea-wichman/cybersecurity-journey/grc-notes.md

 **Why it matters:**
 Organizations operating internationally need to understand that legal obligations cross borders.
-Privacy tools protect content, but metadata and account information can still be compelled through legal frameworks.
+Privacy tools protect content, but metadata and account information can still be captured legally.
 Compliance teams should consider how MLATs affect who can legally access data and where.